Parenting Class Information

 Child Protective Services may ask parents to attend something called "parenting classes."
 A court can also either ask or order parents to attend parenting classes as a part of a child abuse case.

-These classes are designed to:
+Parenting classes are designed to:

 - Teach parents the basics of child development so they will have appropriate expectations of their children.